Macquarie Street building temporarily closed for refurbishment. Read more

 STEP 4

-Entries are grouped alphabetically however, the entries are not strictly alphabetically arranged within each letter grouping.
+Within the relevant piece, the entries are grouped alphabetically.
+However the entries are not strictly alphabetically arranged within each letter grouping.
+You may need to browse extensively on the reel before you find your entry.